The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

-With their large lion-like head, abundant fluffy coat, and unique blue-black tongue, it’s not surprising that these dogs are becoming increasingly popular.
+They have a large lion-like head, abundant fluffy coat, and unique blue-black tongue.
+So, it’s not surprising that these dogs are becoming increasingly popular.

-Although their muzzle isn’t as shortened as the breeds we’ve discussed, they’re still considered brachycephalic and can suffer from breathing problems.
+Their muzzle isn’t as shortened as the breeds we’ve discussed.
+But, they’re still considered brachycephalic and can suffer from breathing problems.

 This condition also creates folds of skin on their face, which can hide trapped dirt and bacteria.
 Let’s look at other health problems that contribute to their position as one of the most expensive dogs.